 at St. Margaret's.

-5.30pm Lord's Supper with Cornerstone Club at St. Leonard's.Wednesday 17th September
+5.30pm Evening Service with Cornerstone Club at St. Leonard's.Wednesday 7th October

 A monthly Saturday evening family activity held in the Methodist Church for children and their parents.
 Tea is served at 5pm before games and crafts themed on a short children’s Christian talk by one of our local ministers.
 We have a brew before the evening finishes at 7pm.
 Donations are gratefully received.